altamash104/sequence_detector_uvm/README.md

 # sequence_detector_uvm
-This uvm verification of sequence 1101
+This is uvm verification of sequence 1101